 The prepayment experience of the Mortgage Loans underlying (or related to the Participations underlying) the related Trust Assets will affect the Weighted Average Life of and the yield realized by investors in the related Securities.
 Borrowers may voluntarily prepay their Mortgage Loan in full or in part at any time without penalty.
 The rate of principal payments (including prepayments and payments in respect of liquidations) on the Mortgage Loans generally depends on a variety of economic, geographic, social and other factors, including prevailing market interest rates and general economic factors.
 The rate of prepayments on conventional mortgage loans has fluctuated significantly in recent years.
 There is no assurance, however, that prepayment patterns for the Mortgage Loans will conform to patterns for more traditional types of conventional fixed-rate or adjustable rate mortgage loans.
-In general, if prevailing mortgage interest rates fall materially below the Mortgage Rates on the Mortgage Loans (giving consideration to the cost of refinancing), the rate of prepayment of the Mortgage Loans would be expected to increase.
+In general, if prevailing mortgage interest rates fall materially below the Mortgage Loans would be expected to increase.
 If mortgage interest rates rise materially above the Mortgage Rates on the Mortgage Loans, the rate of prepayment of the Mortgage Loans would be expected to decrease.
-There can be no assurance, however, that prepayments will occur in accordance with these patterns.
+There can be no assurance, however, that prepayment swill occur in accordance with these patterns.